JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 ### teamCityOutputFormat
-A flag that controls the output format - if set to `true`, the TeamCity compatible output will be returned to stdout.
+A flag that controls the output format - if set to `true`, the [TeamCity Tests Format](https://www.jetbrains.com/help/teamcity/service-messages.html) – the TeamCity compatible output will be returned to stdout.

 **Type:** `Boolean`